Many people aren't sure whether to consider email an inbound or outbound marketing tactic. The truth is, it can be both.

 - Paid Facebook ads

-Inbound marketing, on the other hand, implies action by the consumer.
+Inbound marketing, on the other hand, is a "pull" strategy.
+It implies action by—and organic interest from—the consumer.
 In inbound marketing, you encourage customers to need and want your product or service, so they look for you when they need help.

 Typical vehicles for inbound marketing include: